awwmeyy/econsim/prompts/gameplay/pickWinner.md

      - **Country Name**
      - **Government Capital Pool**: Total capital at the end of the game.
      - **Industries**: Detailed information on all industries, including production levels, technology levels, outputs, and inputs.
-     - **Workforce**: Number of employed and unemployed skilled and unskilled workers.
      - **Stockpiles**: Quantities of all goods and resources held.
      - **Natural Resources**: Remaining reserves and extraction rates.
-     - **Trade Records**: Summary of trade activities, including exports and imports.
-     - **Economic Indicators**: Any additional data such as GDP, economic growth rates, technological advancements, and standard of living indices.

 2. **Objective:**